 What those recruiters don’t know is this: you already are fighters.
 You fought for your dignity when life handed you nothing but rejection and shame.
 You fought to be somebody in a country where orphans are nobodies.
 You fought to be first for seconds when food was scarce and your friends were hungry, too.
 You fought my initial attempts to love you when you were strangers in my home last summer.
 And you fought the urge to beg My Honey and me to adopt you, although your eyes betrayed your hearts the day I hugged you in our minivan and whispered, “I love you” one last time before you left.

 I’m a fighter, too.
 You don’t know that about me, yet.
 You will learn.
-You will see what Moms are made of.
-I realize your birth mothers never fought for you.
+You will see what this Mom is made of.
+You lost your birth families.
+They lost their fight with life.
 You see, they fought other battles, battles I pray you will never need to fight.
 Addiction is a terrible thing, my boys—a destructive thing.
 Chemical dependency eats families from the inside out.
 This, I know.
 Someday I will tell you my story.

 I type these words from our double bed in the cluttered room the four of us share here in Kiev— Honey, me, and the two of you.
 I can lean my head to the left at this very moment and watch you sleeping in your bunks: your rhythmic breathing almost in sync as your summer-browned shoulders peek from the covers.
 You are my sons.
 The judge said so two weeks ago.
 (Of course my heart has known that truth for over a year now, even from before I wrote you an open letter at the end of last August.)